Cougar at Glacier

 Cook as Much as You Can Before Leaving

-To take it one step further, I recommend preparing as many meals as you can at home before leaving.
+To take it one step further, prepare as many meals as you can at home before leaving.

 If You Forgot Something, or Your Trip is Long, and You Have to go to a Grocery Store

 Also, use the parking lot as a guide.
-It’s pretty easy to look at the grocery store’s size and then look at the number of cars in the parking lot and decide whether it’s worth going in.
-We know this because we chose poorly once in the last month, and it was the most stressful shopping trip of either of our lives.
+It’s easy to look at the grocery store’s size and then at the number of cars in the parking lot to decide whether it’s worth going in.
+Navigating a packed grocery store can be an extremely stressful way to start a trip.

 Valley of Fire Welcome Center